dell/csm-docs/content/v3/features/powerstore.md

 You can use existent volumes from PowerStore array as Persistent Volumes in your Kubernetes, perform the following steps:

 1. Open your volume in PowerStore Management UI, and take a note of volume-id.
 The volume link must look similar to `https://<powerstore.api.ip>/#/storage/volumes/0055558c-5ae1-4ed1-b421-6f5a9475c19f/capacity`, where the `volume-id` is `0055558c-5ae1-4ed1-b421-6f5a9475c19f`.
-2. Create PersistentVolume and use this volume-id as a volumeHandle in the manifest.
+2. Create PersistentVolume and use this volume-id in volumeHandle in format <volume-id/globalID/protocol> in the manifest.
 Modify other parameters according to your needs.
 ```yaml
 apiVersion: v1
 kind: PersistentVolume